 Paramount for food and beverage industry health and safety is the ability to ship goods at the appropriate temperature, especially the cold storage of certain products such as dairy.
 Plastic pallets can handle extreme temperatures below freezing, and comfortably fluctuate between hot and cold.

 Whereas wooden pallets have a tendency to break or warp in extreme temperatures, plastic pallets provide flexibility to the supply chain.
-The same pallet can be used multiple times – perhaps with a wide range of products stocked by the same company, and survive differing temperature standards without affecting it’s durability or lifespan.
+The same pallet can be used multiple times – perhaps with a wide range of products stocked by the same company.
+And it is used to survive differing temperature standards without affecting its durability or lifespan.

 3. Lightweight, Strong and Long-lasting

-Plastic pallets are approximately 20-30 kilograms lighter than other options, allowing supply chain managers to reduce shipping costs associated with overall weight.
+Plastic pallets are approximately 20-30 kilograms lighter than other options.
+It allows supply chain managers to reduce shipping costs associated with overall weight.
 Because plastic pallets are so strong, they can be loaded to a higher maximum capacity, getting better value for money per pallet shipment.
 Their resistance to breakages also means they provide less risk of injury to manual handling workers.